-The UI program, also referred to as Unemployment Compensation (UC), provides benefits to unemployed workers for periods of involuntary unemployment and helps stabilize the economy by maintaining the spending power of workers while they are between jobs.
+The UI program, created by the Social Security Act (Pub.
+L. No. 74-271), provides benefits, Unemployment Compensation (UC), to unemployed workers for periods of involuntary unemployment and helps stabilize the economy by maintaining the spending power of workers while they are between jobs.
 The UI program initially consisted of the regular State programs (20 CFR part 601).
 However, UC coverage was extended to Federal civilian employees in 1954 by the Unemployment Compensation for Federal Employees (UCFE) program (Pub.
 L. No. 83-767) and to ex-members of the Armed Forces in 1958 by the Unemployment Compensation for Ex-Service Members (UCX) program (5 USC 8501-8525; Pub.
 L. No. 85-848).
 UC programs now cover almost all wage and salaried workers.

 The Federal-State Extended Unemployment Compensation Act (EUCA) of 1970 (Pub.
-L. No. 91-373; 26 USC 3304 note) provided for the Extended Benefit (EB) program (20 CFR part 615).
+L. No. 91-373; 26 USC 3304 note) provided for the Extended Benefits (EB) program (20 CFR part 615).
 During periods of high unemployment, that program pays extended benefits for an additional (or extended) period of time to eligible unemployed workers who have exhausted their entitlement to UC, UCFE, or UCX.
-The Supplemental Appropriations Act of 2008 (Pub.
-L. No. 110-252) created the Emergency Unemployment Compensation Act of 2008 (EUC08) providing additional weeks of benefits to eligible workers in all States.
+The authorization for Emergency Unemployment Compensation (EUC08) program expired January 1, 2014.
+Although no new payments may be made, there may be some activity for EUC08 payments as a result of an appeals determination or for the recovery of overpayments.